How to Claim Unemployment Benefits in Connecticut

 Your former employer will also be notified so that he or she may attend this hearing or submit a formal statement regarding the reasons for your termination.
-Your employer’s testimony and statements will also be considered in your application process.
+Moreover, your employer’s testimony and statements will also be considered in your application process.

 If you are accepted into the federal unemployment benefits program, you will be required to file weekly claims following your initial claim.
 Filing can be completed either online or over the phone.
 However, to continue claiming benefits for unemployment, you must continue to meet the following requirements: